anniezh12/hiring-engineers/answers.md

  ![Image showing Datadog Agent](images/collecting-metrics/ddagent.png)

- At this stage I navigated to the datadog account where I was able to observe the dashboard (which was provided as a link in the Events tab of the menu options)
+ At this stage, I navigated to the datadog account where I was able to observe the dashboard (which was provided as a link in the Events tab of the menu options)

  ![datadog dashboard](images/collecting-metrics/dd-dashboard.png)